-5.11 Real-Time Clock (RTC)
+6.10 Real-Time Clock (RTC)

-The C5515 includes a Real-Time Clock (RTC) with its own separated power supply and isolation circuits.
-The separate supply and isolation circuits allow the RTC to run while the rest of the C5515 device (Core and I/O) is powered off.
+The device includes a Real-Time Clock (RTC) with its own separated power supply and isolation circuits.
+The separate supply and isolation circuits allow the RTC to run with the least possible power consumption, called RTC only mode.
+The RTC only mode requires $CV{DDRTC}$ , LDOI, and $DV{DDRTC}$ power domains to be powered, but other power domains can be shut off.
+See Section 6.10.1, RTC Only Mode for details.
 All RTC registers are preserved (except for RTC Control and RTC Update Registers) and the counter continues to operate when the device is powered off.
 The RTC also has the capability to wakeup the device from idle states via alarms, periodic interrupts, or an external WAKEUP input.
-Additionally, the RTC is able to output an alarm or periodic interrupt on the WAKEUP pin to cause external power management to re-enable power to the DSP Core and I/O.
+Additionally, the RTC is able to output an alarm or periodic interrupt on the WAKEUP pin to cause external power management to re-enable power to the DSP Core and I/O. Note: The RTC Core ( $CV{DDRTC}$ ) must be powered properly even though RTC is not used.

-The C5515 RTC provides the following features:
+The device RTC provides the following features:

-- 100-year calendar up to year 2099. - Counts seconds, minutes, hours, day of the week, date, month, and year with leap year compensation - Millisecond time correction - · Binary-coded-decimal (BCD) representation of time, calendar, and alarm - 24-hour clock mode - · Second, minute, hour, day, or week alarm interrupt - · Periodic interrupt: every millisecond, second, minute, hour, or day - Alarm interrupt: precise time of day - Single interrupt to the DSP CPU - 32.768-kHz crystal oscillator with frequency calibration
+- 100-year calendar up to year 2099. - Counts seconds, minutes, hours, day of the week, date, month, and year with leap year compensation - Millisecond time correction - Binary-coded-decimal (BCD) representation of time, calendar, and alarm - 24-hour clock mode - Second, minute, hour, day, or week alarm interrupt - Periodic interrupt: every millisecond, second, minute, hour, or day - Alarm interrupt: precise time of day - Single interrupt to the DSP CPU - 32.768-kHz crystal oscillator with frequency calibration

-Control of the RTC is maintained through a set of I/O memory mapped registers (see Table 5-24).
+Control of the RTC is maintained through a set of I/O memory mapped registers (see Table 6-15).
 Note that any write to these registers will be synchronized to the RTC 32.768-KHz clock; thus, the CPU must run at least 3X faster than the RTC.
 Writes to these registers will not be evident until the next two 32.768-KHz clock cycles later.
 Furthermore, if the RTC Oscillator is disabled, no RTC register can be written to.

-The RTC has its own power-on-reset (POR) circuit which resets the registers in the RTC core domain when power is first applied to the $CV{DD{RTC}}$ power pin.
-The RTC flops are not reset by the device's RESET pin nor the digital core's POR (powergood signal) which monitors the DSP\LDOO voltage.
+The RTC has its own power-on-reset (POR) circuit which resets the registers in the RTC core domain when power is first applied to the $CV{DDRTC}$ power pin.
+The RTC flops are not reset by the device's RESET pin nor the digital core's POR (powergood signal).